 There is no inherent advantage to using one particular brand of security software on any particular brand/model of computer.

 The computer manufacturers are typically paid by the software companies to pre-install trial versions of their software onto the new PCs they build.

 These deals between the software and hardware vendors are sold to those shopping for a PC as a benefit to the customer like “Hey, buy this computer and you won’t have to shop for security software!”

 But truth be told, it’s actually just a simple marketing deal.

-In fact, one of the first things I do when setting up a new PC is remove the pre-installed security software and replace it with the free version of Avast AntiVirus.
+In fact, one of the first things I do when setting up a new PC is remove the pre-installed security software and replace it with the Premium version of Malwarebytes.

-I don’t do that because Avast is optimized to work best with specific machines.
-I do it because Avast is simply my preferred antivirus product.
+I don’t do that because Malwarebytes is optimized to work best with specific machines.
+I do it because Malwarebytes is simply my preferred antivirus product.

 And now, a couple of things for you to consider:

 1 – If you decide to stick with the antivirus that comes pre-installed on a new PC (and there’s absolutely nothing wrong with doing so), you’ll have to pay in order to keep using it after the trial period ends.

 2 – This is entirely my own personal opinion based upon my own personal experience, but the Premium version of Malwarebytes just seems to do a better job at protecting my PCs from viruses and other forms of malware than the paid versions of some of their competitors.